DalavanCloud/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 -   Safe migration with downtime minimized
 -   Access from HANA-based applications
 -   Minimized cost
 1. Design scope:

-    a.
-BW migration to HANA in Azure VMs
+    -   BW migration to HANA in Azure VMs

         -   Go-live date: March 2018

         -   Current BW (ABAP Unicode) on-premises with HP-UX/Oracle and application layer on Linux

         -   Customer requests flexible VM solution within Cloud to accommodate the BW workloads

-        1. Use 1-year Reserved VM Instance option for Production VMs
+            -   Use 1-year Reserved VM Instance option for Production VMs

-    b.
-ERP is kept on-premises (with HP-UX/Oracle) until December 2018
+    -   ERP is kept on-premises (with HP-UX/Oracle) until December 2018

         -   Data is transferred from ERP (on-premises) to BW (in Cloud) every hour

-    c.
-(Option) Need to start to prepare for ERP migration to Cloud
+    -   (Option) Need to start to prepare for ERP migration to Cloud

 2. Target environment:

-    a.
-Sizing
+    -   Sizing

         -   Production (3-tier) with latest OS/DB fully certified and supported by SAP

-        1. HANA sizing memory requirement 1.2 TB, estimate 1.9 TB in 3 years
+            -   HANA sizing memory requirement 1.2 TB, estimate 1.9 TB in 3 years

-        2. Throughput DB files at least 400MB/s \[/hana/data\]
+            -   Throughput DB files at least 400MB/s \[/hana/data\]

-        3. Throughput DB Log files at least 250MB/s \[/hana/log\]
+            -   Throughput DB Log files at least 250MB/s \[/hana/log\]

-        4. BW application servers: 15K SAPS
+            -   BW application servers: 15K SAPS

         -   Certification is NOT required for non-Prod

-        5. QA (2-tier) HANA database server: 800 GB
+            -   QA (2-tier) HANA database server: 800 GB

-        6. Dev, Test (both 2-tier) HANA database server(s): 256 GB
+            -   Dev, Test (both 2-tier) HANA database server(s): 256 GB

-    b.
-Uptime -- Prod: 24x7, 744 hours/month, QA - 50 hours/month, DEV/Test - 200 hours/month
+    -   Uptime -- Prod: 24x7, 744 hours/month, QA - 50 hours/month, DEV/Test - 200 hours/month

 3. High availability and disaster recovery

-    a.
-Availability
+    -   Availability

         -   Both HA and Non-HA options need to be proposed

         -   With HA option, in case of server/storage issues, auto failover to complete within a few minutes, in case of a disaster recovery within 1 day

-    b.
-Backup
+    -   Backup

         -   Long term backup -- use reasonable backup storage in Cloud

         -   Data loss not allowed

         -   HANA DB log backup taken every 30 minutes

         -   DB log backup to be kept for 1 day (DB restore to be fast)

         -   HANA DB full backup every night

         -   Daily HANA DB full backup to be retained for 1 month

         -   Monthly HANA DB full backup for 1 year, annual for 3 years

 4. End user access

-    a.
-User locations -- 300 from US, 50 LATAM, 50 Europe, 30 Asia - all intranet
+    -   User locations -- 300 from US, 50 LATAM, 50 Europe, 30 Asia - all intranet

-    b.
-Currently ExpressRoute is set up to Azure East US 2
+    -   Currently ExpressRoute is set up to Azure East US 2

-    c.
-Response time needs to be minimized
+    -   Response time needs to be minimized

 ### Customer objections

-1. ECC remains on-premises until Dec CY18 -- how can we maintain integrations between ECC and BW?
+1. ECC remains on-premises until Dec CY18.
+How can we maintain integrations between ECC and BW?

 2. How much does Azure cost?
 Give us a few options (e.g. HA and non-HA, DR and non-DR).